 By the time I got to the gym, my packer was swinging around in the pouch in a way that was truly irritating.
-I was wearing my Santos STP and while the head bounced against my left leg, the cup bounced against my right one.
+I was wearing my STP Freely and while the head bounced against my left leg, the cup bounced against my right one.
 It was supremely annoying.
 In fact, I got so frustrated that I went to the bathroom, took off my underwear and packer, and worked out commando.

 I know I can’t speak for everyone here, but the thing I want most from my underwear is a nice, snug packing experience.
 And now that I've worn the good stuff, I have a much lower tolerance for anything uncomfortable.
 Fortunately, there IS good stuff out there.
 The following 3 brands of packing underwear are truly top notch.

 Jockmail is a Hong Kong-based company that produces high-quality underwear in many styles.
 The general aesthetic of the brand is decidedly athletic.
 Think primary colors, accent striping, and block lettering.
 This makes a lot of sense because Jockmail underwear, in particular, is great for working out.
 The packer pocket on Jockmail is small enough to keep your packer secure and close to your body.
 I've done everything from cartwheels to handstands, without so much of a wiggle from my packer.
 You can also be confident that your packer will not fall out when you're changing into your gym shorts.